StanfordVL/OmniGibson/docs/getting_started/examples.md

     * Understanding how to hook up **`OmniGibson`** to an external algorithm
     * Understanding how to train and evaluate a policy

+!!! note "Required Dependencies"
+    This demo requires stable-baselines for reinforcement learning.
+If not already installed, run:
+    ```bash
+    pip install stable-baselines3[extra]
+    ```

 ```{.python .annotate}
 python -m omnigibson.examples.learning.navigation_policy_demo
 ```

-This demo loads a BEHAVIOR task with a `Fetch` robot, and trains / evaluates the agent using [Stable Baseline3](https://stable-baselines3.readthedocs.io/en/master/)'s PPO algorithm.
+This demo loads a BEHAVIOR task with a `TurtleBot` robot, and trains / evaluates the agent using [Stable Baseline3](https://stable-baselines3.readthedocs.io/en/master/)'s PPO algorithm.

 ??? code "navigation_policy_demo.py"